MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

    >[!NOTE]
    >Grant controls based on authentication strengths, including the built-in MFA strength, aren't satisfied by the EAM.
 Policies should only be configured with **Require multifactor authentication**.
 We're actively working to support EAMs with authentication strengths.

 - The new policy can be tested first with a subset of users.
-The test group would be excluded from the policy that requires the custom controls and included in the policy that requires multifactor authentication.
-Once the admin is comfortable with the policy requiring multifactor authentication and being satisified via the EAM, all required users can be included in the policy with the multifactor authentication grant, and the policy configured for custom controls can be moved to "off".
+The test group would be excluded from the policy that requires the custom controls, and included in the policy that requires MFA.
+Once the admin is comfortable that the policy that requires MFA is satisfied by the EAM, the admin can include all required users in the policy with the MFA grant, and the policy configured for custom controls can be moved to **Off**.

 ## Integration support

-If you have any issues building your EAMs integration with Entra ID, the Microsoft Customer Experience Engineering (CxE) ISV team may be able to assist.
+If you have any issues when you build EAM integration with Entra ID, the Microsoft Customer Experience Engineering (CxE) Independent Solution Vendor (ISV) may be able to assist.
 To engage with the CxE ISV team, submit a [request for assistance](https://aka.ms/EAMProviderSupport).

 ## References